 Zynex, Inc. (ZYXI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zynex, Inc. ("Zynex" or the "Company") (NASDAQ: ZYXI ).
+LOS ANGELES, April 14, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Zynex, Inc. ("Zynex" or the "Company") (NASDAQ: ZYXI ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ZYNEX, INC. (ZYXI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 19, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?